 Any tablet that offers 3G or 4G wireless connectivity has extra costs to it.
 Consumers will have to pay more in the hardware of the device in order to cover the additional transceivers.
-Typically this adds roughly one hundred to two hundred dollars to the cost of the tablet.
+Typically this adds roughly one hundred dollars to the cost of the tablet.
 Now that you have the hardware, if you want to use it, you must sign up for a wireless service plan with a carrier that the tablet is compatible with.
-It is possible to reduce the cost of the hardware through rebate offers when you sign up with carrier for extended two year contracts.
+It is possible to reduce the cost of the hardware through rebate offers when you sign up with a carrier for extended two year contracts.
 This is known as hardware subsidies.
 To determine if this is right for you, check out my Subsidized PC FAQ.

 3G is currently the most widespread of the wireless data networks within the US.
 This is based upon with a variety of different technologies but it essentially boils down to either being compatible with GSM or CDMA networks.
 These run over different frequency and signal technologies so they are not cross compatible within a device.
 GSM networks are managed by AT&T and T-Mobile while CDMA networks are handled by Sprint and Verizon within the US.
 Speeds are roughly the same at 1 to 2Mbps but reliability may be better with one network over another in a region.
 As a result, check coverage maps and reports.
 Typically, a 3G compatible tablet will be locked into one service provider due to exclusivity contracts within the US that allow the hardware to be locked to a specific provider.
 As a result, figure out which network you want to use before choosing your tablet.